mnomn/ArduinoProjects/DoorBellBLE/README.md

 A simple modification of the buzzer sketch provided by arduino tutorials.

-If PLAY_ON_INTERRUPT_PIN is defined, it will play a melody when it gets an interript on pin.
-If not set it lays a melody when it is powered up (by door bell).
+If PLAY_ON_INTERRUPT_PIN is defined, it will play a melody when it gets an interrupt on pin.
+If not set it plays a melody when it is powered up (by door bell).

-Connect a ble board and it will be powered whn door bell rings, so it can broadcast a preconfirured ble signal.
+Use an arduino without USB, becasue usb bootloader causes a delay before play.

-Use an arduino without USB, becasue usb bootloader causes a timeout.
+Connect a preconfigured ble board to the arduino/microcontroller and it will be powered up and start broadcasting when the door bell rings.